kaste/PyTest/README.md

         "layer0.tint": [155, 7, 8], // -RED
     },

-to your `.sublime.theme` to flash the status bar early if there are failures.
+to your `.sublime-theme` to flash the status bar early if there are failures.

 Likewise add